55: No Such Thing As Samurai Nail Clippers

 That's good to now know.

-Again, we were talking about names earlier for plants.
-And this is the same thing.
+Again, we were talking about names earlier for plants and this is the same thing.
+So fallopian tube.

 I was looking through just a list of people who've discovered a bit of the body and had it named after them.
 There's so many bits of the body that I didn't know about.

-They make their way through to the crypt of Libacon.
-That's the place on our body, the crypt of Libicum, the Sphincter of Odi.
+That's the place on our body, the crypt of Libicum, the Sphincter of Odi,

-The Zonyul of Zinn.
-Wow, the Zonual of Zinn sounds like where your dad had his scissors made.
+the Zonyul of Zinn.
+Wow, the Zonul of Zinn sounds like where your dad had his scissors made.

 I thought we'd, I knew you were going to have a look at some things named after people.